Scott-Tan/A-Lot-Of-Notes/README.md

 # CMPS-121-Mobile-Applications
 Container for CMPS 121 (mostly project) <br>
-This project is not meant to be efficient.
-It is just a tool to learn some of the basics of Android mobile development <br>
+This project is just a tool to learn some of the basics of Android mobile development <br>
-Be prepared for a lot of spagetti code if no one works on it after the final class submission <br>

 ## Things that could be done after final class submission
-1) Refactor pages into fragments
+1) Refactor pages into fragments.
+Load these list fragments into main activity.<br> Would elimnate having to define toolbars in each activity.
-2) Use recycler view and a custom adapter so that the recycler can contain an image item and a note item
+2) Use recycler view and a custom adapter, so that the recycler view <br>
+can contain an image item, file item, and a note item
-3)
+3) Implement resizeable image.
+4)

 Contributors to this project:
-Scott Tan [Scott-Tan] (Product owner && full stack developer) Rahel Kurniawan[rakurnia] (Member && developer) Elizabeth Dinh[edinh21] (Member && developer)
+Scott Tan [Scott-Tan] (Product owner && developer) Rahel Kurniawan[rakurnia] (Member && developer) Elizabeth Dinh[edinh21] (Member && developer)